 “Jeszcze nie.”
+Kulski said.
 Not yet.
 By the way the detective shook his head, he didn’t expect any to turn up.

-“Polish people are not in cooperation with the police.
-It is our tradition,” Basia said, and shivered from the cold.
+“Polish people do not cooperate with the police.
+It is our tradition.”
+Director Husarska said, and shivered from the cold.
 “Have you seen enough?”

-The detective signaled for the ambulance crew.
+Detective Kulski signaled for the ambulance crew.
 Two men hoisted a stretcher and stumbled down the riverbank, obliterating whatever forensic value remained.
 They heaved the dead man onto the stretcher and everyone plowed back up the hill behind them.
-The detective had difficulty with his game leg on the icy slope.
+The detective limped with difficulty on the icy slope.
 When they reached a service road running the length of the embankment, his gaze traveled back to the river.
 As a fellow cop, Jay knew he was engraving the scene in his memory for all the times he would try to reconstruct what happened there.

 The stretcher-bearers shoved the body into the back of an ambulance, sounded a siren and drove away.

-Basia took out her keys and pressed a fob to pop open the locks on her sporty car.
+“Please arrange that, Leszek.”
+Basia pressed a key fob that popped open the locks on her sporty car.